Quantum homomorphic encryption for circuits of low $T$-gate complexity: Introduction

-\begin{enumerate} \item The main idea of $\EPR$ (named after the famous Einstein-Podolski-Rosen trio~\cite{EPR35}) is to use entangled quantum registers to enable corrections \emph{within the circuit} at the time of decryption.
+\begin{description} \item[$\EPR$:] The main idea of $\EPR$ \iftoggle{crypto}{}{(named after the famous Einstein-Podolski-Rosen trio~\cite{EPR35})} is to use entangled quantum registers to enable corrections \emph{within the circuit} at the time of decryption.
 This scheme is efficient for any quantum circuit, however, it fails to meet a requirement for fully homomorphic encryption called \emph{compactness}, which requires that the complexity of the decryption procedure be independent of the evaluated circuit.
 More specifically, the complexity of the decryption procedure for $\EPR$ scales with the square of the number of $\tgate$-gates.
 This gives an advantage over the trivial scheme whenever the number of $\tgate$-gates in the evaluated circuit is less than the squareroot of the number of gates.
 (The \emph{trivial} scheme consists of appending to the ciphertext a description of the circuit to be evaluated, and specifying that it should be applied as part of the decryption procedure.)

-\item Compared to $\EPR$, the scheme $\AUX$ takes a more pro-active approach to performing the correction required for a $\tgate$-gate: to do this, it uses a number of auxiliary qubits that are given as part of the evaluation key.
+\item[$\AUX$:] Compared to $\EPR$, the scheme $\AUX$ takes a more proactive approach to performing the correction required for a $\tgate$-gate: to do this, it uses a number of auxiliary qubits that are given as part of the evaluation key.
 Intuitively, these auxiliary qubits encode the required corrections.
-In order to ensure universality, a large number of possible corrections must be available --- the length of the evaluation key is thus given by a polynomial of degree exponential in the circuit's $\tgate$-gate \emph{depth}, yielding a homomorphic scheme that is efficient for quantum circuits with constant $\tgate$-depth. \end{enumerate}
+In order to ensure universality, a large number of possible corrections must be available --- the length of the evaluation key is thus given by a polynomial of degree exponential in the circuit's $\tgate$-gate \emph{depth}, yielding a homomorphic scheme that is efficient for quantum circuits with constant $\tgate$-depth. \end{description}

-Note that the two main schemes $\EPR$ and $\AUX$ are incomparable; for some circuits, $\EPR$ is more desirable, while for others, it is preferable to use $\AUX$.
+The two main schemes\iftoggle{crypto}{}{ $\EPR$ and $\AUX$} are incomparable\iftoggle{crypto}{}{; for some circuits, $\EPR$ is more desirable, while for others, it is preferable to use $\AUX$}.
 The scheme $\EPR$ becomes less \emph{compact} (and therefore less interesting, since it approaches the trivial scheme), as the \emph{number} of $\tgate$-gates increases, while the scheme~$\AUX$ becomes inefficient (\emph{extremely} rapidly) as the \emph{depth} of $\tgate$-gates increases.